eemike07/simplycrud/README.md

 Assumes you have mongo db installed and running

 In this project, we have two services being deployed...
-Backend - Spring Boot Application that listens for REST service calls and establish a connection with mongodb using Spring Data
+Backend - Spring Boot App that listens for REST service calls and connects with mongodb with Spring Data
 Frontend - Display the data; emits REST calls to send/retrieve data from the backend.

 Don't have to worry about CORS filtering...this is handled in back front and back.